Tcarlos/Linux-Knowledge-Base/Testcase 3: Advanced LXC system with 3 node DRBD.md

 # 1. Description

-This system with lxc clients have the lxc clients inside a thinpool, on top of a DRBD device, with the whole system cached, has many resize options and have 2 types of snapshots available.
+This system with LXC clients has the LXC clients inside a thinpool, on top of a DRBD device, with the whole system cached, has many resize options and has 2 types of snapshots available.

 **ASCII Diagram:**